 Using paint with a flat finish will help to hide any imperfections, flaws, or uneven textures.
 The flat finish also helps the popcorn texture to merge with the rest of the room.

-Top Tip: You can purchase a paint that is precisely designed for ceilings.
+💡Top Tip: You can purchase precisely designed paint for ceilings.
 It’s recommended that you buy around 15 to 20 percent more paint than you need; this allows you to account for the extra surface area from the texture.

 Rolling vs Spraying

-Ultimately, whether you choose to spray or roll paint, your popcorn ceiling boils down to preference and how comfortable you in your painting ability.
+Ultimately, whether you choose to spray or roll paint, your popcorn ceiling boils down to preference and how comfortable your painting ability is.

 However, if you already have a sprayer or know someone who has one, then the simple answer is, yes, use your sprayer.
-Using a sprayer lowers the difficulty level and offers a wide range of benefits in comparison to rolling.
+Using a sprayer lowers the difficulty level and offers a wide range of benefits compared to rolling.

 Spraying is less time-consuming and will help to leave a better finish.
 Also, because popcorn textured styles are not bonded very well to your drywall ceiling, it can cause the texture to break up or fall off.
 Sometimes it can be large chunks that fall off, especially when rolling the paint onto your ceiling.

 Spraying your paint eliminates these troubles by decreasing the chance of your texture breaking up or falling off.
 However, applying too much paint too thickly can cause the popcorn style to fall off.